konacurrents/konacurrents/README.md

 ### ESP-32 App supporting the Semantic Marker&trade; capabilities

-The following shows the (small) ESP-32 M5 Device using software developed by Kona Currents, LLC, to support the Sematic Marker&trade; optical vision infrastructure.
+The following shows the (small) ESP-32 M5 Device using software developed by Kona Currents, LLC, to support the Semantic Marker&trade; optical vision marker infrastructure.
 This is actually a continually changing Semantic Marker&trade; image reflecting the changing sensor values.
 The <i>Augmented Reality</i> overlay from the iOS App would shown those changing values, otherwise a static web page would just show a snapshot.
 (Contact KonaCurrents, LLC for more information).
 The [download for ESP-32 devices](https://github.com/konacurrents/SemanticMarkerESP-32#readme) includes the software for what is shown in the image.
 <img src="https://SemanticMarker.org/vision/M5onMicrowave.jpg" width="300">